Children’s Hospital New Orleans Pediatric Cardiology

 Cardiology fellowship program

 Through The Heart Center’s partnership with LSU Health New Orleans, Children’s Hospital has the only pediatric cardiology fellowship training program in Louisiana.
 This provides interested general pediatricians the specialized training needed to become successful pediatric cardiologists.
 In addition, LSU Health medical students and residents receive training in the diagnosis and management of heart disease in children.
+Learn more about the fellowship program.

 The Children’s Hospital Department of Cardiology is proud to provide the following services to its patients: